Anti-globalization movement: Washington A16

 In April 2000, around 10,000 to 15,000 protesters demonstrated at the IMF, and World Bank meeting (official numbers are not tallied).
 International Forum on Globalization (IFG) held training at Foundry United Methodist Church.
 Police raided the Convergence Center, which was the staging warehouse and activists' meeting hall on Florida Avenue on April 15.
 The day before the larger protest scheduled on April 16, a smaller group of protesters demonstration against the Prison-Industrial Complex in the District of Columbia.
 Mass arrests were conducted; 678 people were arrested on April 15.
-Three-time Pulitzer Prize winning, The Washington Post photographer Carol Guzy was detained by police and arrested on April 15, and two journalists for the Associated Press also reported being struck by police with batons.
+Three-time Pulitzer Prize-winning, The Washington Post photographer Carol Guzy was detained by police and arrested on April 15, and two journalists for the Associated Press also reported being struck by police with batons.
 On April 16 and 17 the demonstrations and street actions around the IMF that followed, the number of those arrested grew to 1,300 people.
 A class action lawsuit was filed for false arrest.
 In June 2010, the class action suit for the April 15 events called 'Becker, et al. v.
-District of Columbia, et al.' were settled, with $13.7 million damages awarded.
+District of Columbia, et al..' were settled, with $13.7 million in damages awarded.

+S11

+On September 11 2000, a meeting of the World Economic Forum in Melbourne, Australia was disrupted for three days by up to 20,000 protesters.
+The WEF's Asia Pacific Economic Conference was opposed by a range of groups organising under the umbrella of the S11 alliance, which included anarchist, socialist, environmentalist and other social justice groups.
+Approximately twenty protesters were arrested and claims were made that 400 were injured by police, including fifty who needed to attend hospital.